KyoroEdgeGames/Shattered_Fates/README.md

 - Created a Discord server to build the Shattered Fates community.

 **October 24, 2025**
-- Identified and resolved crash issues during playtesting in `test_game.py`.
+- Identified and began work to resolve crash issues during playtesting in `test_game.py`.
 - Fixed coding errors in `Main.py`.
 - Added temporary game music for gameplay testing.
 - Expanded the Kyoro Edge Crew with two new contributors.